HimanshuSalunke/Nvidia-GPU-Setup-Commands-Cuda-/README.md

 ## 🚀 Setup Instructions

 I have prepared a separate file with all the necessary installation commands.
+Even the **CUDA installation** is handled within these commands (via strict versioning and included binaries), so you don't need to manually hunt for drivers.

 **👉 Open [Setup Commands.txt](Setup%20Commands.txt) and run the commands listed there.**